 There are different types of SSL certificates, but the reason why they’re all required is to protect sensitive information like credit card numbers, logins, email and FTP servers, VPN’s and a host of other web applications.
 Its primary function is to protect transactions between a website’s visitors and the site itself.

 SSL uses a 3rd party Certificate Authority that allows for the collection of highly sensitive data transparently (encrypted).
-Some of the trusted Certificate Authorities are VeriSign, Thawte and GeoTrust.

 When visitors see the http: portion of a URL switch to https: that signifies that the site is secure – maybe.
 The lock icon means that there’s an encrypted tunnel between the site and its visitor which inhibits 3rd parties from interfering with traffic between the two.

-When you do not need an SSL certificate if you’re running an e-commerce site.
+You especially need an SSL certificate if you’re running an e-commerce site.

 PCI compliance is required by all of the major credit cards before they’ll allow you to accept their credit cards on your site.
 In addition, they’ll require you to run security scans performed by 3rd parties to validate the correct installation and settings of that certificate.